syedtaha22/Intro-to-Programming-CPP/README.md

-# Intro to Programming with C++
+# Introduction to Programming with C++

-Welcome to the **Intro to Programming with C++** repository!
-This course is designed to provide a comprehensive introduction to programming using the C++ language.
-Whether you’re new to programming or looking to refresh your skills, this repository contains all the resources you need to get started.
+Hi!
+This is **Taha**.
+Depending on your section, I may or may not be your TA (Teaching Assistant) — but that’s okay, this repository is for everyone taking the course.

+The goal here is to help you get started with programming in C++.
+Whether you’re completely new or just brushing up, you’ll find resources to practice, learn step by step, and build a solid foundation.

-## Course Structure
+## Repository Structure

-The course is organized into several modules, each covering a fundamental topic in C++.
+The repository is organized into several modules, each covering a fundamental topic in C++.
 Each module includes explanations, example code, and practice questions to help you grasp the concepts thoroughly.

 ### Modules